 You must still provide notice to your spouse about the divorce if he or she is in jail or prison.

 If your divorce is agreed, your spouse can sign the necessary court forms in jail or prison and return them to you.

 If your divorce is not agreed (or you don’t want to have contact with your spouse), you must have a constable or sheriff serve your spouse with the initial divorce papers in jail or prison.

 If you cannot find your spouse (after looking really hard) you may serve your spouse by publication in a local newspaper or posting by constable.

 How long do I have to wait to get remarried?

 You must wait 30 days from the date of divorce before you can marry someone else.
-This 30 day waiting period can be waived by the judge if there is a good reason to do so.
+This 30 day waiting period may be waived by the judge only if there is good reason to do so.